wp-plugins/8tracks-shortcode/readme.txt

 == Changelog ==

 = 1.1 =
 Fixed a bug that was breaking certain types of tag and artist searches.
-Have also added options to use your WP categories in your tag search, as well as an option to generate a collection of mixes single to one that you like.
+Have also added options to use your WP categories and meta tags in your tag search, as well as an option to generate a collection of mixes similar to one that you like.
 (This last is built on Echo Nest.)
+Finally, there's a help system in the visual editor button.
 Enjoy!

 = 1.0 =
 You can now have the shortcode display random mixes by specifying tags, artists, or a specific dj.
 These features have also been added to the widget, and the button in the post editor.
 Support has also been added for the 8tracks' new collection embeds (Example: http://8tracks.com/mix_sets/collection:645:favorite-artwork/player).
 It is also possible to customize the plugin's output via CSS, as I have added an apply_filters call to the output.
 Enjoy!